Best Luxury Hotels by Machu Picchu!

-Quite often on this blog, I’m giving my best advice on how to make travel more affordable.
+Quite often, I’m giving my best advice on how to make travel more affordable.
 But not today!
 Today, we’re talking about the “Best Luxury Hotels by Machu Picchu!”
-I’ve been to Machu Picchu twice: the first time, we stayed in a horrific hostel, as part of the 3-day “Inca Jungle Trek.”
+I’ve been to Machu Picchu twice.
+The first time, we stayed in a horrific hostel, as part of the 3-day “Inca Jungle Trek.”
 NOT recommended!!
-For my second Machu Picchu visit, we opted for luxury instead, staying at the Inkaterra El Mapi Hotel in Aguas Calientes.
-Their lovely porters met us at the train station, took our bags, & escorted us to the hotel a few blocks away.Â
+For my second visit, we opted for luxury instead: staying at Inkaterra’s El Mapi Hotel in Aguas Calientes.
+Their gracious porters met us at the train station, took our bags, & escorted us to the hotel just a few blocks away.

-I can tell you: this is the way to go.Â
+I can tell you: this is the way to go.

 Machu Picchu.